 Want to cruise the canal?
 In Amsterdam, there are plenty of options when it comes to taking a boat cruise on the canals!
 From sightseeing cruises to candlelit cruises to pizza cruises to dinner cruises – pick one that fits your style!

-Beyond the Amsterdam City Limits: Best Day Trips
+Best Amsterdam Day Trips

 Amsterdam Travel Advice